 Your content, if it carries genuine expertise and distinctive perspective, wins selection rounds that generic content can't.

 The practical implication for your workflow is this: the pre-publish checklist in the AI era should focus on signal quality, not just structural requirements.
+Signal quality depends on how precisely and explicitly you express your expertise.

 On another test we did, A DA-6 page optimized for semantic signal quality appeared in Google AI Overviews above DA-60+ content within 9 to 12 hours.
+Signal quality determined the outcome, not Domain Authority.
+That means the playing field is more level than ever for writers who understand how to work it.

 The writers who position themselves as AI-era specialists make their human expertise machine-readable without making it machine-like.